 Having passwords displayed on screen is always problematic.
 What if somebody is watching over your shoulder right now?
 But even if you type a password from memory, chances are that this password is simple enough for somebody to remember if they are watching you at that moment.

-How PfP helps: PfP carefully avoids ever showing passwords on screen.
-Instead, it will usually fill our login forms automatically.
+How PfP helps: Usually, PfP will not show any passwords on screen.
+Instead, it will fill out login forms automatically.
 This is the preferred approach because copying passwords to the clipboard might result in you pasting them to a regular text field unintentionally.
 But even then, passwords generated by PfP are too complicated for humans to remember quickly.

 You don’t keep your browser or operating system up to date?
 Opened an email attachment on a seemingly legitimate mail?
 Followed instructions on a web page claiming that you need to install a missing video codec?
 Then it is quite likely that your computer got infested with a malicious application.
 Often these applications will attempt to intercept your credentials as you enter them into your browser and allow your accounts to be taken over by the bad guys.